How Criminal Offenses Can Affect Your Time at University

 So what, then, is the woeful student charged with a code violation to do?

 While different schools are adapting their procedures differently, one thing is certain: students are no longer required to face prosecution by an experienced university advocate or the potentially devastating consequences of a university code violation alone.
-The experienced attorneys at Kurtz and Blum are already defending accused university students in Wake County and are on the cutting edge of this developing field.
+The experienced attorneys at Kurtz & Blum, PLLC are already defending accused university students in Wake County and are on the cutting edge of this developing field.